Gravitational waves from strong first order phase transitions: Conclusions

 We can understand the relative efficiency of acoustic production as a resonance effect: there is a range of sound wave wavenumber pairs $(\bq, \tilde{\bq})$ for which the shear stress oscillates at the same frequency $\cs(q + \tilde{q})$ as the resulting gravitational wave, $|\bq + \tilde{\bq}|$.
 The shear stress for a vortical mode of a given wavenumber has a spread of frequencies, of order $\Vsw{\perp} q$, which are well below resonance for the gravitational wave.

-Our work has important implications for theoretical modelling, for example the sound shell model of \cite{Hindmarsh:2019phv,Hindmarsh:2016lnk}.
+Our work has important implications for theoretical modelling, for example the sound shell model of Refs.~\cite{Hindmarsh:2019phv,Hindmarsh:2016lnk}.
 While considering only the compressional modes appears to be a good approximation, the assumption that sound shells do not interact is not correct.
-This is already known for deflagrations, where the interaction leads to a slowing of the phase boundary, and the eventual formation of shrinking hot droplets, which do not leave much kinetic energy behind \cite{Cutting:2019zws,Cutting:2022zgd}.
-Here, a phenomenological suppression factor, which needs further investigation, gives a reasonable approximation.
+This is already known for deflagrations, where the interaction leads to a slowing of the phase boundary, and the eventual formation of shrinking hot droplets, which do not leave much kinetic energy behind~\cite{Cutting:2019zws,Cutting:2022zgd}.
+Here, a phenomenological suppression factor (from Ref.~\cite{Cutting:2019zws}), which needs further investigation, gives a reasonable approximation.
+The presence of non-linearities in the detonation post-collision is also suggested by the disappearance of the "knee" at $kR_* \geq 10^2$ present in the Sound Shell Model prediction \ref{fig:sound_shell}, a scale associated with the thickness of the rarefaction wave.

 Theoretical modelling also needs to account for the kinetic energy decay, and further non-linear shape evolution, rather than assuming a stationary flow.
-Kinetic energy decay has recently been studied numerically \cite{Caprini:2024gyk}, and power laws close to the predicted $t^{-10/7}$ \cite{Dahl:2024eup} have been observed.
+Kinetic energy decay has recently been studied numerically~\cite{Caprini:2024gyk}, and power laws close to the predicted $t^{-10/7}$ have been observed in Ref.~\cite{Dahl:2024eup}.
 There is also predicted to be an associated $t^{2/7}$ evolution of the integral scale, which was not included in Ref.~\cite{Caprini:2024gyk}.
-Other simulations \cite{Dahl:2024eup} show that the compressional mode spectrum evolves towards a self-similar form, which can be fitted with a broken power law with asymptotic indices $k^5$ at low wave numbers and $k^{-1}$ at high wave numbers.
+Other simulations (see Ref.~\cite{Dahl:2024eup}) show that the compressional mode spectrum evolves towards a self-similar form, which can be fitted by a broken power law with asymptotic indices $k^5$ at low wave numbers and $k^{-1}$ at high wave numbers.
 The evolution towards this shape also needs to be investigated, as the majority of the gravitational wave emission will probably occur during the evolutionary phase.